Here’s your ultimate travel guide to Balabac, Palawan! Including a sample 5 days itinerary you can follow for your trip.

 In my opinion, the best islands to visit are: Camiaran Island, Onuk Island/Onok Island, Patawan Island, Candaraman Island, Mansalangan sandbar, Punta Sebaring and Tangkahan Island.

 To know more about the islands in Balabac, read our Guide to Island Hopping in Balabac, Palawan.
-Or our separate feature on Onuk Island.
+We also have a separate feature on Onuk Island.

 Take note that the islands in Balabac are mostly privately owned, so public access may change.